 Leeay Aikawa is a collage machine currently based in Toronto.
 To see more of her work, go to leeayaikawa.com. トロント在住中のコラージマシーン相川里絵です。Leeayとして活動中！

 Lola Pellegrino was born on the same day as Dolly Parton and Edgar Allan Poe and now serves Rx realness as a Brooklyn-based nurse practitioner.
 She is passionate about driving very fast and the triumph of good over evil.
-Invoke her here.
+Invoke her at Tumblr or elsewhere.

-María Inés Gul, aka Marjainez, draws pictures for fashion editorials and has shelves full of books for children in her bedroom.
+María Inés Gul draws pictures for fashion editorials and has shelves full of books for children in her bedroom.
 She runs MARJAINEZ.

-Marie Lodi is a writer and supa dupa fly girl in Los Angeles.
-She is obsessed with vintage clothes, bad movies, and the supernatural, collects thing in the shape of corn and vintage Lisa Frank stickers, and can turn anything into a hat.
-Come stalk her at agentlover.com.
+Marie Lodi is a writer and supa dupa fly girl who lives off tacos in beautiful Los Angeles.
+She is obsessed with vintage clothes, bad movies, cryptozoology, and red lipstick.
+Stalk her at agentlover.com and cinemamidnight.com.

-Marlena Pope is an 18-year-old sewing enthusiast from Wisconsin.
-You can find more of her awesome D.I.Y projects and Care Bear-inspired outfits over at her blog, Self-Constructed Freak.
+Marlena Pope is a sewing enthusiast from Wisconsin.
+You can find more of her awesome D.I.Y. projects and Care Bear-inspired outfits over at her blog, Self-Constructed Freak.

-Nova—aka Lebohang Masango aka Su$ie Somalia aka Coltrane’s Naima aka the Gangsta Girl From Ipanema—is a 22-year-old poet, writer, dancer, and anthropology student from Johannesburg, South Africa.
-She’s passionate about jazz, tea, cake, literature, and Africa.
-She Tumbls here.
+Nova—aka Lebohang Masango aka Ingrid Donker aka Coltrane’s Naima aka the Gangsta Girl From Ipanema—is a poet, writer, and anthropology student from Johannesburg, South Africa.
+She’s passionate about jazz, gender equality, tattoos, and literature.
+She tumbls here.

-Olivia Bee lives in Portland, Oregon, and photographs everything around her—friends, family, strangers, places, events and, above all, memories.
+Olivia Bee lives in New York and photographs everything around her—friends, family, strangers, places, events and, above all, memories.
 The visual diary she keeps has attracted clients like Nike, Converse, Fiat and TeenNick.

-Rachael Prokop spent her teenage years in rural Ohio, but now resides just outside of Washington, D.C.
-She likes faeries, whale sharks, and writing essays on obscure topics.
-You can find her on Twitter or email her at firstname.lastname@example.org.
+Rachael Prokop spent her teenage years in rural Ohio, but now resides just outside Washington, D.C.
+You can find her on Twitter.

 Roxane Gay lives and writes in the Midwest.
 She has a Tumblr, and two books coming out in 2014: An Untamed State from Grove/Atlantic and Bad Feminist from Harper Perennial.